 Facing Unexpected Challenges With an Internship

 One thing that might make your internship go more smoothly is to map out your expectations with your supervisor beforehand.
 Once you’ve done this, you can always go back and reiterate your expectations.
-If you didn’t come to an agreement during the course of your interview, you may want to have a discussion with your supervisor as soon as possible to see if you can come to a mutual agreement on what you will be expected to do.
+If you didn’t come to an agreement during your interview, you might want to have a discussion with your supervisor as soon as possible to see if you can come to an agreement on what you will be expected to do.

 As a new professional, learning how to handle these types of difficulties is an excellent learning experience in itself.
 Developing open, honest communications can often diffuse many situations that occur in the workplace.
 By demonstrating your maturity to handle these and other situations that often occur on the job, you will be providing the employer with a positive impression of your interpersonal, problem-solving, and communications skills and your ability to deal with anything that may come along.